Particular/docs.particular.net/samples/azure-service-bus-netstandard/hierarchy-migration/sample.md

 - transports/azure-service-bus
 ---

-NOTE: This sample is provided to find out whether there is interest in this approach.
-Depending on the feedback the functionality of migrating an endpoint could be built into the [operational scripting tool](/transports/azure-service-bus/operational-scripting.md) of the Azure Service Bus transport.
+NOTE: This sample is available to aid and gauge interest in this migration approach.
+Depending on the feedback, the functionality of migrating an endpoint could be built into the [operational scripting tool](/transports/azure-service-bus/operational-scripting.md) of the Azure Service Bus transport.
 Comment on [the issue](https://github.com/Particular/NServiceBus.Transport.AzureServiceBus/issues/718) or reach out using the [support options available](https://particular.net/support).

 ## Prerequisites